kyma-project/telemetry-manager/docs/contributor/arch/002-fluent-bit-without-file-system-buffer.md

 3. **Dedicated log streams**: Each pipeline has its own `tail` input plugin, a list of filters, and an output plugin.
 This setup isolates the log processing between different pipelines.
 In the case of a problem, the streams can be paused individually.
 This setup has medium complexity.
 4. **Dedicated Fluent Bit instances**: Each pipeline gets its own Fluent Bit DaemonSet.
 This setup isolates also the CPU and memory resources per pipeline with the cost of a larger overhead.
 This setup has medium complexity.

+Currently, Telemetry Manager uses option 2.
 Option 1 does not fulfill our requirement to apply individual filters per pipeline.
 Option 4 causes an unacceptable resource overhead for our typical setup of two pipelines (application logs and access logs).
 Option 2 and 3 allow log filter settings per pipeline.
-Currently, Telemetry Manager uses option 2.

 We consider option 3 to be the best Fluent Bit configuration for our requirements because of its lower complexity and lower risk for log loss.
 The throughput of option 3 has shown to be better than option 2 without changing Fluent Bit's CPU and memory limits.

 ## Consequences

 Switching from option 2 to option 3 relies on the container runtime for persistent log storage.
-This changes the conditions under which logs might be lost.
-Option 2 with its persistent buffer of 1 GB per pipeline deletes the oldest logs when the limit is reached.
-For option 3, the conditions under which logs might be lost are specific for the individual pod, because log rotation happens when then log file per pod reaches a certain size.
+This changes the conditions under which logs might be lost: Option 2, with its persistent buffer of 1 GB per pipeline, deletes the oldest logs when the limit is reached.
+For option 3, the conditions under which logs might be lost are specific for the individual pod, because log rotation happens when the log file per pod reaches a certain size.
 Logs are deleted in the case of pod evictions or multiple restarts.
 Node deletion might also be a reason for log loss.
-However, since the persistent buffer of the existing setup uses the host file system, this risk is already existing.
+However, because the persistent buffer of the existing setup uses the host file system, this risk is already existing.